 Throat, belly, inner rump, insides of the legs, and underside of the tail are white.

 Antlers are solid bone formations, not hollow like horns.
-They develop from the skin-covered pedicle on the frontal bone of deer’s skull.
+They develop from the skin-covered pedicle on the frontal bone of a deer’s skull.

 For additional information, refer to Nutritional Requirements of White-Tailed Deer in Missouri.

 During the active growth phase, antlers have a rich blood supply and are covered with short, bristly hairs known as velvet.

 Growing antlers are composed primarily of proteins along with calcium, phosphorus, and smaller amounts of other minerals.

 Antlers become larger and heavier each year, starting with buttons on a male fawn at 4 to 5 months and developing to the full rack by 6½ years.

 The rack of a deer more than 6½ years of age usually loses its symmetry.
 Instead of the standard branched beam, it may develop many small tines.